 Background of the review

-Chronic obstructive pulmonary disease (COPD) is a progressive lung condition caused by damage from harmful chemicals that are breathed in.
-This condition is predominantly seen in people who smoke tobacco.
-Chemicals in cigarettes set up a cascade of inflammatory reactions, which on one hand damage the structures in the lung responsible for the exchange of oxygen into the bloodstream, but also increase mucus production in the airways.
-These two processes leads to intermittent symptoms of breathlessness and decreased capacity to perform day to day tasks.
-In addition, people with COPD are at greater risk of developing exacerbations ('flare ups') which become more frequent and severe over time.
+Chronic obstructive pulmonary disease (COPD) is a progressive lung condition caused by damage from harmful chemicals that are breathed in and is predominantly seen in people who smoke tobacco.
+These chemicals set up a cascade of inflammatory reactions, which damage structures in the lung but also increase mucus production in the airways.
+These processes lead to intermittent symptoms of breathlessness and decreased capacity to perform day-to-day tasks.
+In addition, people with COPD are at greater risk of developing exacerbations ('flare ups'), which become more frequent and severe over time.
 People vary in terms of how they are affected by COPD.
 This is in part related to the severity of the disease but also to differences in response to medicines, an individual's fitness and coexistent conditions.
 The only way to prevent further lung damage in most people is to stop smoking.
-General approaches such as exercise, nutrition and vaccinations against influenza and pneumococcal infections are important in maintaining health.

 Medicines prescribed to manage COPD generally aim to improve symptoms, reduce exacerbations or both.
 In the early stages, bronchodilator medicines are helpful because these relax the small muscles in the airway allowing more air to move freely in and out of the lungs.
 Some long-acting agents may reduce exacerbations.
 Steroid-containing inhalers may be added specifically to target inflammation in the lungs and thus modestly reduce the number of exacerbations.